 This provision does not address the consequences of non-compliance.104 The arguments on both sides are reasonable, but ultimately it is not a point on which uniformity is essential.
 In any event, the rule has been drafted in such a way that judges can successfully comply with it, with minimal burden.
 Accordingly, the procedure will be followed routinely, and the question of remedy for non-compliance will be of little practical importance.]

-SECTION 10.
+SECTION 11.
 VOTING RIGHTS.
-After release from any term of imprisonment, a person convicted of an offense shall not be denied the right to vote based on that conviction.
+An individual may not be denied the right to vote based on conviction except during actual incarceration.

 Comment

 This is derived from Model Sentencing and Corrections Act Section 4-110, which provides: